Skip to content

 8. IT Support

-IT support is a fast-moving and lucrative option if you enjoy troubleshooting technology and helping people solve problems.
+IT support is a fast-moving and lucrative option if you enjoy troubleshooting technology and helping people solve problems — from desktops to call center infrastructure.
 In every industry, companies need experts to keep their networks up and running and assist employees with problems related to software.
 And you do not always need a four-year degree to show that you know how to fix a server or secure a network.

 9. Electrical Lineworker